Brucine

-Brucine, is an alkaloid closely related to strychnine, most commonly found in the Strychnos nux-vomica tree.
+Brucine is an alkaloid closely related to strychnine, most commonly found in the Strychnos nux-vomica tree.
 Brucine poisoning is rare, since it is usually ingested with strychnine, and strychnine is more toxic than brucine.
-In synthetic chemistry, it can be used as a tool for stereospecific chemical syntheses.
+In chemical synthesis, it can be used as a tool for stereospecific chemical syntheses.

-Brucine is named from the genus Brucea, named after James Bruce who brought back Brucea antidysenterica from Ethiopia.
+Brucine's name derives from this of the genus Brucea, named after James Bruce who brought back Brucea antidysenterica from Ethiopia.

 History

-Brucine was discovered in 1819 by Pelletier and Caventou in the bark of the Strychnos nux-vomica tree.
-While its structure was not deduced until much later, it was determined that it was closely related to strychnine in 1884, when the chemist Hanssen converted both strychnine and brucine into the same molecule.
+Brucine was discovered in 1819 by the French chemist Pelletier and the French pharmacist Caventou in the bark of the Strychnos nux-vomica tree.
+While its chemical structure was not deduced until much later, it was determined that it was closely related to strychnine in 1884 when the chemist Hanssen converted both strychnine and brucine into the same molecule.

 Identification

 Brucine can be detected and quantified using liquid chromatography-mass spectrometry.
 Historically, brucine was distinguished from strychnine by its reactivity toward chromic acid.